Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 downloading a release package.

 Please ensure that your target Python distribution is 2.7 or 3.3+.
 It is recommended to install Batch Shipyard on Python 3.5 or later.
+Although Python 3.5 or later is recommended, if you cannot easily install Python 3.5+ on your system but Python 2.7 is available, then please use that version of Python to avoid installation hassles with a Python interpreter.

 Install required software as follows:
 ```shell